Kinovarobotics/Kinova-kortex2_Gen3_G3L/api_python/examples/readme.md

 Refer to the main README for Python installation details: [parent readme](../../readme.md)

-<a id="markdown-install-python-module-kortex-api--the-needed-dependencies" name="install-python-module-kortex-api--the-needed-dependencies"></a>
+<a id="markdown-install-python-module-kinova-kortex-api--the-needed-dependencies" name="install-python-module-kinova-kortex-api--the-needed-dependencies"></a>
-## Install Kortex Python API and required dependencies
+## Install KINOVA KORTEX™ Python API and required dependencies

 Install what is needed to run the examples via a downloaded whl file (Python wheel package).